 “Road motorcycles accounted for 42.7 per cent of the 75,848 sales.
 Off-road motorcycles accounted for 32.2 per cent of sales, ATVs accounted for 19.8 per cent and scooters accounted for 5.3 per cent,” Mr Weber said.

-“Honda led the volume race in the off-road motorcycle market, selling 28.9 per cent of the 16,056 off-road motorcycles sold.
-Honda was followed by Yamaha with 28 per cent, KTM with 14.6 per cent, Suzuki with 13.3 and Kawasaki with 10.2 per cent.
+“Harley-Davidson led the volume race in the road motorcycle market, selling 21 per cent of the total road motorcycles sold.
+Harley-Davidson was followed by Honda with 16.7 per cent of the market, followed by Yamaha with 15.4 per cent.